-After you’ve told your partner what you’d like to see changed and why, listen closely to what your mate has to say.
-There are usually two sides to every story, so listen to their point of view.
+After you’ve told your partner what you’d like to see changed and why, listen closely to what your mate has to say. here are usually two sides to every story, so listen to their point of view.
 They may see something that you didn’t, and if you can understand where they’re coming from, it will be easier to figure out how to resolve the issue.
 And remember that your goal is to resolve the problem, not win the argument.
 Make sure both of you feel good about the outcome.

 Stay with the topic under discussion.
 Unless it’s something that’s important to clarify the issue being discussed, don’t bring up something that happened in the past or how you were hurt in the past because it will only add negativity to the discussion, and this is the last thing you want.
-You want to keep the conversation as neutral and positive as possible, and dredging up the past puts the conversation in a downward path.
+You want to keep the conversation as neutral and positive as possible, and dredging up the past puts the conversation on a downward path.

 No Intimidation or Put-downs Allowed

 Intimidation is not allowed.
 No put-downs, verbal abuse, emotional abuse or physical should be used.
 Demeaning labels of the other person should not be said, such as selfish, a loser, insecure, defensive, a slob, or useless in bed.
 You’ll regret saying these words and the relationship may not be saved if you use words such as these.